Court Denies Bail in Rs 117-Crore Money Laundering Case, Cites Threat to Financial Health

 The ED case against him stemmed from a CBI First Information Report (FIR) filed in 2022, which alleged that Thepade and his associates used fraudulent means to obtain and enhance credit facilities for his companies from state-run Canara Bank in Pune.

-Defence lawyer Mithilesh Mishra contended that the businessman had mortgaged immovable properties to obtain loan and returned a part amount.
+Defence lawyer Mithilesh Mishra contended that the businessman had mortgaged immovable properties to obtain a loan and returned a part of the amount.

 He argued that the loan sanctioned to the applicant had been secured and the dispute was essentially a civil matter regarding repayment.

-ED, represented by public prosecutor Arvind Aghav, contended the accused had mortgaged the properties which were already sold to third parties.
+The ED, represented by public prosecutor Arvind Aghav, contended the accused had mortgaged the properties which had already been sold to third parties.

 The prosecution pointed out that after the loan turned NPA (Non-Performing Asset) and the bank wanted to take possession of the mortgaged properties -- two flats -- it was revealed they were already sold to someone else.